SDineshKumar1304/Regex_Matching_Web_App/README.md

 # Regex Pattern Matching and Email Validation App

 ## Overview
 This application provides a simple yet powerful interface for performing regex pattern matching and email validation.
-It is designed to help users quickly and efficiently validate strings against custom regex patterns and check if they conform to valid email formats.
+It is designed to help users quickly and efficiently validate strings against custom regex patterns and check if they confirm to valid email formats.

 ## Features
 - Regex Pattern Matching: Validate strings against custom regular expressions.